Highland Community College Announces Holiday Vocal Concert Date, December 6 & 8 ... Read More

 Kansas is located within an active tornado zone.
 Actions taken before, during and immediately after a tornado may be the difference between life and death.

 When a tornado is confirmed to be in or near Doniphan County, Police or Emergency Preparedness will activate the storm warning sirens.
+Furthermore, college officials will activate the campus emergency alert system.
+A message will be broadcast across the campus speaker system and sent via email and text message for those signed up to receive RAVE alerts.
 Everyone should take cover by going to a designated shelter area.
 Specific locations of shelter areas are printed on bright blue signs located in each building.
 If at all possible, do not use the Administration Building basement as a shelter.

 Lower level Library Student Union